prijip/gofind/README.md

 # Regular expressions to select the files based on their name
 # Default is to select all files
 #
-# If an 'include' pattern is provided, a file is selected only if
-# any one of thepatterns match
+# If an 'include' pattern is provided, a file is selected only if one of the patterns match
 #
-# If an 'exclude' pattern is provided, a file is ignored if
-# any one of the patterns patch
+# If an 'exclude' pattern is provided, a file is ignored if one of the patterns match
 #
 # If a file matches both 'exclude' and 'include' patterns,
 # 'exclude' takes priority and the file will be ignored